Where Is the cPanel Backup Tool?

-It’s important that you know what you’re backing up first.
-If you’re running a content management system, such as Drupal, WordPress or any web site that runs a database, you’ll have to back up the database as well.
-If you’re running a simple web site, you’ll have to just back up the web site files.
+If you’re running a content management system, such as Drupal, WordPress or any web site that runs a database, you’ll have to back up the database as well as the website files.
+If you’re running a simple website, you’ll just back up the website files.

 Step 1: Backing up Website Files

 We recommend using an FTP program such as FileZilla to back up your files.
 Copy the entire /public_html directory from your web hosting account to your local PC.
 If your email is also hosted with GreenGeeks, you can back it up by downloading the /mail directory.

 Step 2: Backing up Databases

 Log in to your GreenGeeks Account Manager and go to cPanel by clicking the “cPanel Login” button in the “Quick Server Login” section.

 In the “DATABASES” section, click the “phpMyAdmin” link or icon.